jakecarlson1/machine-learning-labs/README.md

 ## Lab 7 - Convolutional Neural Networks
 Using Keras to develop a convolutional neural network for classification of car and truck images from the CIFAR-10 data set.
 Two CNNs are developed and compared to a simple multi-layer perceptron.

+## Lab 8 - Recurrent Neural Networks
+Using Keras to develop a recurrent neural network architecture for classification of Stack Overflow questions.
+Based on the question title, body, code, and post time, we try to determine how long it will take for a question to get answered.
+Two RNNs are developed using LSTM and GRU recurrent architectures.

 ## ICA 1
 Using numpy and scikit-learn to perform linear classification on a diabetes data set.